Tag: knowledge

 2) In your own words, how would you define discernment and judgment?

-3) Why is understanding discernment and judgment essential to having a fully functional Very Good Life with others?
+3) Why is understanding discernment and judgment essential to having a fully functional Very Good with others?

 • Not Regardless